 The City Opera House Brings Big-Time Entertainment To Watertown, NY.

+The City Opera House, later known as the Avon Theater, opened on January 4, 1886, and was fairly close to the Watertown Armory and across from the Governor Flower Mansion.
 Designed by local architect John W. Griffin with the interior credited to Leon H. Lempert of Buffalo, the opera house cost an estimated $75,000 at the time – the equivalent of $2,167,787 in 2021 – and could accommodate nearly 1,800 patrons.

 A Local Connection Becomes Manager…

 Vaudeville and stock companies were the big draws in the early days of the Opera House, along with other live performances.
 One local manager, Winfield Scott “Scotty” Mattraw, a 362-pound “funny guy,” became the manager of the City Opera House and help to bring in acts from New York City.

 Perhaps his biggest coup was bringing in Harry Lauder, an internationally famed Scottish singer and comedian who came to Watertown on January 31, 1916.
 The house was packed with some 1,400 people, a large portion of whom were reported to be of Scottish blood.

 It wasn’t long before Scotty found himself on stage.

 …And Then A Hollywood Star after The Opera House Underwent Extensive Renovations And A Name Change To The Avon Theater.